Biography

 Teaching Interests

-Professor Smith teaches courses in bilingual education foundations, educational linguistics, second language literacy, Bilingual/ESL methods, and politics of language.
+Professor Smith teaches courses in bilingual education foundations, educational linguistics, second language literacy, Bilingual/ESL methods, politics of language, and research methods in education.